 Hi, my name is Matthijs Hollemans.

-To get a taste for the sort of things I do, check out my blog where I write about the practical aspects of doing deep learning on iOS.
+To get a taste for the sort of things I do, check out my blog where I write about the practical aspects of doing ML and AI on smartphones and microcontrollers.

 Mobile devices are finally powerful enough to take advantage of advanced machine learning and artificial intelligence algorithms, so it makes sense that developers will now want to put deep learning into their apps.

 Sounds great, but how do you get started?
-Here’s what it takes to add deep learning to your app and your business:
+Here’s what it takes to add machine learning to your app and your business:

-- you need to design a model using a deep learning architecture that is suited to the problem you’re trying to solve
+- you need to design a model using an architecture that is suited to the problem that you’re trying to solve

 - you need to collect and clean up the data for training the model